 When asked what advice she would give to other mobile founders, Alanna had the following to share:

 1. Think about your financial model early on.

 Gone are the days where the goal should be to grow now and monetize later — that’s so much riskier.
 While it could raise you money (emphasis on could), monetization is so much deeper than having lots of users.
 Plus, a strong financial model early on could lead you to profitability much faster, which gives you more power over the direction of your company.

 Who are you?
 What would a media headline say about you?
 What could your product or company be in 5 or 10 years?

 Building from your brand is a really powerful place to start, and not a lot of early stage tech companies think this way in the early days — compared to successful direct-to-consumer brands that are 100% built around a solid brand strategy.

 3. Don’t be afraid to release something that’s not perfect.

 A lot of companies get stuck on product development.
 Some people are afraid to put their work out there if it’s not perfect – especially if you have tons of experience, have a well-tested product, and a big team.
 But if you’re starting something new, you need to ship so you can learn as quickly as possible and get feedback.

-Founders in Mobile is a story series by Braavo.
+Founders in Mobile is a Braavo original series.
 We talk to mobile entrepreneurs about what success really means, and unveil what it takes to build an app.
 If you’d like to nominate a founder for our series, get in touch with us here.